-In this sense the background process of creating a questionnaire is especially important.
-In completely simplified form we can present it on the next case:
+In this sense, the background process of creating a questionnaire is especially important.
+In the completely simplified form we can present it on the next case:

 When creating a web survey the first step – as with any social science research – is previous conceptual work:

-- In the beginning it is necessary to formalize and write down goals of the research.
+- In the beginning, it is necessary to formalize and write down the goals of the research.
 This is also reasonable in the case of the simplest researches.
-If we are interested in the satisfaction with studying on a certain faculty, we write down adequate goals such as researching satisfaction for the purpose of a student council or for needs of faculty or for the needs of an evaluation body (eg. NAKVIS).
-When conducting more sophisticated researches we help ourselves by defining goals with qualitative research such as expert opinion or in depth talks with client.
+If we are interested in the satisfaction with studying on a certain faculty, we write down adequate goals such as researching satisfaction for a student council or the needs of faculty or the needs of an evaluation body (e.g. NAKVIS).
+When conducting more sophisticated researches we help ourselves by defining goals with qualitative research such as expert opinion or in-depth talks with clients.

-- On the basis of defined goals basic content sections are then structured.
-If we are interested into evaluating study for the needs of a faculty, content blocks can be: (a) general satisfaction with conditions for studying, (b) satisfaction with individual subjects and (c) satisfaction with lecturers.
+- Based on defined goals, basic content sections are then structured.
+If we are interested in evaluating a study for the needs of a faculty, content blocks can be: (a) general satisfaction with conditions for studying, (b) satisfaction with individual subjects and (c) satisfaction with lecturers.

 - Individual components are then transformed into questions.
-Before that we can also transform them into subcomponents (eg. different and more in depth aspects of library functioning).
-When researching opinions we demand more indicators, very often at least two, for each individual concept (when we are interested into the view to a certain service, we can ask a question about agreement with certain sentence such as "I like the functioning of the library" and "I would recommend services of the library to friends").
-In the case of asking about facts one question is often enough (eg. "Did you visit the library in the last month")
+Before that, we can also transform them into subcomponents (e.g. different and more in-depth aspects of library functioning).
+When researching opinions, we demand more indicators, very often at least two, for each concept (when we are interested in the opinion on a certain service, we can ask a question about the agreement with a certain sentence such as "I like the functioning of the library" and "I would recommend services of the library to friends").
+In the case of asking about facts, one question is often enough (e.g. "Did you visit the library in the last month?")

-- Design of a whole questionnaire is also a complex process.
-We usually begin with interesting and shock questions.
+- The design of a whole questionnaire is also a complex process.
+We usually begin with interesting and shocking questions.
 The rule of thumb is that a certain flow from general to specific is established.
 Sensitive questions are usually near the end and demographic questions are in the end.
-One of main questions if the length of a questionnaire where judgement about what we need is essential.
+One of the main questions is the length of a questionnaire where judgement about what we need is essential.